-- Each group has their own starting point on the ship. - Find your starting point and do the activity there. - Then use the map to help you find the next activity point. - As you follow the dotted line on the map there are things for your group to spot as you go along.
-This also helps you to make sure you are going the right way! - The children do not need a trail each but make sure they all see one and can get involved in the activities. - There are facts and questions below for each stopping point to help engage your group.
+- Find your starting point and do the activity there. - Then use the map to help you find the next activity point. - As you follow the dotted line on the map there are things for your group to spot as you go along.
+This also helps you to make sure you are going the right way! - The children in your group need a copy of the KS1 trail between them rather than one each. - There are facts and questions below for each stopping point to help engage your group.
 You do not have to use all of these.
 They are just some ideas to get you going.